snubwoody/wakunguma.com/src/articles/async.md

 Most programming languages are synchronous by default and provide some async functionality to the user to run non blocking events.

+- Green threads
+- Coroutines
+  - Stackfull
+  - Stackless
+- Context switching

+## Threads

+A [thread](https://en.wikipedia.org/wiki/Thread_(computing)) is a sequence of instructions managed independently by scheduler, each thread has it's own stack and program counter.
+Threads can either be managed by the operating system or the user.

+Operating system threads are called OS threads.
+Threads and context switching is expensive.

+Threads implemented in user space are called [green threads](https://en.wikipedia.org/wiki/Green_thread), they emulate multiple threads withou requiring native OS theads and using up the systems resources.
+Since they are implemented by the library/language implementation vary.
+However, they are usually cheaper and don't require nearly as many native threads.
+For example a library could schedule a group of thousands of threads on only 4 OS threads, carefully managing them.

+## Coroutines

+Most implementations of concurrency are based on coroutines, there's stackless and stackfull coroutines.

 ## Rust

 The key elements of concurrency in rust are futures; a [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html)